Obtain Application

 }

-Now models can be run in Sublime Text via the shortcut Ctrl+B.
+Now models can be run in Sublime Text via the shortcut Ctrl+B

-To disable colored output, use -nc option such as
+To disable coloured output, use -nc

 suanpan -nc -f model_file.supan